-- incorporated under the South Australia Health Commission Act 1976; - 3.1.2 Religious Purposes: Land containing a church or other building used for public worship (and any grounds), or land solely used for religious purposes; - 3.1.3 Public Cemeteries: Land being used for the purposes of a public cemetery; - 3.1.4 Royal Zoological Society of SA: Land (other than land used as domestic premises) owned by, or under the care, control and management of, the Royal Zoological Society of South Australia Incorporated. - 3.1.5 Community Services: Land being predominantly used for service delivery and administration by a community services organisation.
+- 3.1.1 Health Services: Land being predominantly used for service delivery or administration by a hospital or health centre incorporated under the South Australia Health Commission Act 1976; - 3.1.2 Religious Purposes: Land containing a church or other building used for public worship (and any grounds), or land solely used for religious purposes; - 3.1.3 Public Cemeteries: Land being used for the purposes of a public cemetery; - 3.1.4 Royal Zoological Society of SA: Land (other than land used as domestic premises) owned by, or under the care, control and management of, the Royal Zoological Society of South Australia Incorporated. - 3.1.5 Community Services: Land being predominantly used for service delivery and administration by a community services organisation.